Pokemon-PythonRed/Pokemon-PythonRed/README.md

 - When `>` is shown, press Enter to continue.
 You may need to input text first.
 - When text bullets are shown, you need to enter the character next to the option you choose.
-- In the overworld, navigation bullets are `WASD` for directional movement, then numbered for interactions.
+- In the overworld, navigation bullets are `wasd` for directional movement, then lettered for interactions.
 Other commands might also be available.
 - When `Y/N` is shown, you can enter `y` or `n` for Yes or No respectively.
 - When reading through next normally, you can press any key to proceed.